 Garry Miley’s film will also be screened at the Galway Arts Centre on 8 December and there’ll be further screenings around the rest of the country in 2019

-The Island of Evenings, the first feature length drama from WIT lecturer Garry Miley, made its premiere in Garter Lane, Waterford, on Wednesday, 28 November.
+The Island of Evenings, the first feature length drama from SETU lecturer Garry Miley, made its premiere in Garter Lane, Waterford, on Wednesday, 28 November.

 The films tell the story of a man whose depression is so crippling he can barely function.
 But a chance meeting with a therapist (with unconventional methods) on the internet sets his life off in a direction he wasn't expecting.